Noahdingpeng/webdav-s3/README.md

 - [ ] Inside Basic AUTH
 - [ ] Use Environment Variables for Configuration
 - [ ] Upgrade AWS-SDK to AWS Go SDK v2 for large file upload & download
+- [ ] GitHub Actions for CI/CD
+- [ ] Better Logging and Error Handling